Hospice vs. Palliative Care: Key Differences Explained

 Scope of Services

-Palliative care and hospice care offer different services to support patients with serious illnesses.
-Both types of care prioritise the needs of the patient.
+Palliative care and hospice care offer similar services.
+Both types of care also prioritise the needs of the patient.

 Palliative care focuses on easing pain and discomfort.
 It also aims to reduce stress and improve the patient's quality of life.